Mateusz-Dera/ROCm-AI-Installer/README.md

 > This script does not download any models.
 If the interface does not have defaults, download your own.

 > [!WARNING]
-> If you update, back up your settings and models, as reinstalling deletes the selected interface directory
+> If you update, back up your settings and models.
+Reinstallation deletes the previous directories.

 1. Add the user to the required groups.
 ```bash